redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 mvn quarkus:add-extension -Dextensions="rest-client, quarkus-jackson, quarkus-resteasy-jackson, quarkus-jsonb"
 ```

-3. Because we want to lean on the MiroProfile REST client, we will add a very simple service interface and annotate it appropriately (inside of org.acme.service package).
-Create a new Service:
+3. Because we want to lean on the MircoProfile REST client, we will add a very simple service interface and annotate it appropriately (inside of org.acme.service package).
+Create a DecisionService class in the service package that looks like this:

 ```java
 package org.acme.people.service;